 There is no doubt that people have stopped and dinked around on these boulders before we arrived but I have never found any evidence of their passing.
 The development of the Big Water Boulders began when Matt Penrod showed me the area in ’97 or ’98 and I instantly fell in love with the place.
 I spent a considerable amount of time exploring and made it my mission to walk around every single boulder.
 Matt was my regular partner and a group of Pagites such as Collin Keisling, Jacob Keisling, Aaron Price and Ricky Wilson would join us from time to time to contribute an FA or two.
 I named our posse “The Seldom Seen Climbers of Northern AZ” but much to my chagrin, no one in the group ever referred to themselves as such.
 I will never be able to recall all of the problems we all did back then and therefore have entered SSC as the FA in cases where I am not fairly sure of who did it first.
 On any given day 15 first accents were put up, ninety percent of those will never be documented by me.

 The Moon turn off will be a left about 1/4 mile past the creek crossing.
-There is a wash about 100 yards of the road that requires a 4x4 to get through, the walk is 1.5 miles.
+There is a line of 6 or 7 large rocks that seem like they were put there as a barrier, just go around them.